pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 which is hopefully a little easier to use from within Python.

-You can apply an `fslmaths` operation by specifying the input file, *chaining* method calls together, and finally calling the `run()` method.
-For example:
+You can apply an `fslmaths` operation by specifying the input image, *chaining* method calls together, and finally calling the `run()` method.
+For
+example:

 ```